saulrichardson/solstice/data/cache/Hsiao_et_al.__2023_/extracted/document.md

 The new engl and jour nal of medicine

-seasons, participants between the ages of 50 and 64 years who received the recombinant vaccine had more protection against confirmed influenza than those who received a standard dose vaccine.
+y p g seasons, participants between the ages of 50 and 64 years who received the recombinant vaccine had more protection against confirmed influenza than those who received a standard dose vaccine.
 Supported by San of i.
 Disclosure forms provided by the authors are available with the full text of this article at NEJM.org.
 We thank many groups within Kaiser Permanente Northern California for their dedication and contributions to this study, including the members of the KPNC Seasonal Flu Program, the clinical teams who managed and administered influenza vac- cines, the pharmacy teams, and the KPNC regional laboratory, without whose support this study would not have been possible; and Ruvim Izikson of San of i for scientific discussions and co- ordination.

 in our real world setting, compliance with the weekly assigned vaccine schedule occasionally varied because of logistic con strains ts, including supply chain issues for the recombinant vaccine, which led to different numbers of participants in the two groups.
 Second, our data were limited to two influenza seasons; relative vaccine effective- ness may vary across seasons, depending on the vaccine match with circulating strains.
 Third, our primary outcome did not include infections in persons who did not undergo PCR testing, which limits its genera liz ability.
 Fourth, the study had limited power to detect a clinically mean- ing ful benefit of the recombinant vaccine as compared with a standard dose vaccine with respect to less frequent outcomes, such as hos- pita liz at ion for PCR-confirmed influenza.
 Finally, although KPNC has a diverse population, it may not be representative of other populations in the United States.
-In this study performed during two influenza
+In this study performed during two influenza ...50 d

 p gweek (to compare between facilities) showed a relative vaccine effectiveness of approximately 15%, similar to the findings of our primary analysis.
 Our study also has several limitations.
 First,